ShivangPB/Theory-of-everything/README.md

 ### Indexing
 Indexing before alignment

 Indexing is an essential step in many bioinformatics applications, as it can greatly reduce the computational time and resources required for sequence alignment.
 It allows the alignment algorithm to quickly locate the query sequences in the reference genome, without having to search the entire genome for matches.
+Indexing a genome can be explained similar to indexing a book.
+If you want to know on which page a certain word appears or a chapter begins, it is much more efficient/faster to look it up in a pre-built index than going through every page of the book until you found it.
+Same goes for alignments.
+Indices allow the aligner to narrow down the potential origin of a query sequence within the genome, saving both time and memory.

 Indexing a genome assembly involves creating a data structure that allows for efficient access and retrieval of information from the genome sequence.
 This process is crucial for several reasons: